Ethical Design (ED) focuses on creating a relationship between the user and a product. It works kindly to meet human-centered designs.

 How to Achieve Ethical Design?

-There are some basic concepts to follow when aiming for ethical or human-centered design.
-The first one, autonomy, refers to users being able to choose how to use the product.
 Further, this edge includes possible customizations.
 In the second lane, security focuses on prioritizing users’ integrity in all senses of the concept.
 And last but not least, transparency ensures users are always aware of the products' functions, conditions, and processes.

-Likewise, unethical design can often represent threats to final users and product teams.
-Some examples include potential physical and emotional damage, financial losses, and data leaks of exposures.
 Also called Dark Design, some examples of these practices encompass non-authorized transactions on users’ connected accounts, not disclosing extra fees, and gaining unauthorized access to vulnerable features of different devices.

-For a design to be ethical, it should integrate the abovementioned principles.
+For a design to be ethical, it should integrate the above mentioned principles.
 Furthermore, designers must be able to connect with companies’ values and goals.
 There are two useful tips to start the Ethical Design path in this context.

-The first one is to avoid assumptions.
-Starting a design process relying on personal or conjectural assumptions can lead to teams making final wrong decisions.
 Thus, leaving all prior concepts behind when starting a project is safe to ensure the least possible subjectiveness.
 The other advice is to add difficult questions to all stages to o acknowledge and carry on potential ethical implications.

-This technique offers a system of questions to test on users, with the goal of promoting the audit of previous designs.
 It helps to recognize whether they meet the ethical requirements.
 In short, constant progress review is essential: do not hesitate to pivot if necessary!

 Conclusion